wely/DevCamp/HOL/java/06-appinsights/README.md

 * Exercise 4: Create a global web test
 * Exercise 5: Interact with your telemetry data

+---
-### Exercise 1: Create an Application Insights resource
+## Exercise 1: Create an Application Insights resource ##

 An instance of Application Insights can be created in a variety of ways, including ARM Templates or CLI commands.
-For this execise we will use the Azure Portal to create and configure our instance.
+For this exercise we will use the Azure Portal to create and configure our instance.

 1. In a browser, navigate to the [Azure Portal](https://portal.azure.com)